pichayachrsk/ticket-system-frontend/README.md

 - GET  /tickets/:id - To display ticket detail by params id
 - POST /tickets - To create ticket

-all feature are included as the requirement.
+all features are included as the requirement.

 ## Getting Started